-VDOT has also identified a group of "Special Structures" with characteristics that warrant additional consideration for maintenance, repair and replacement.
-Special Structures include movable bridges, tunnels, and large, complex fixed-span structures.
+VDOT has also identified a group of "Special Structures" with characteristics that warrant additional consideration for maintenance, rehabilitation and replacement.
+Special Structures include movable bridges, tunnels, and large, significant, fixed-span bridges.
 They are considered "special" due to their complexity, maintenance and operations cost, level of risk, and importance.
-Determination of importance is based on factors including potential long detours, high traffic volumes, economic significance (shipping and vehicular), and access to vital facilities, including military bases and ports.
+Determination of importance is based on several factors, including potential long detours, high traffic volumes, economic significance (shipping and vehicular), and access to vital facilities, including military bases and ports.
 A list of the Special Structures is provided in Table 2-4.

-A 50 Year Plan was finalized in Spring 2020 using a life-cycle approach for each Special Structure that VDOT maintains and operates.
-The plan is required by §33.2-1532 of the Code of Virginia, known as the Robert O. Norris Bridge and Statewide Special Structure Fund, for the maintenance and replacement of Special Structures.
+The program maintains a 50 Year Project Plan that prioritizes projects using a life-cycle approach for each Special Structure that VDOT maintains and operates.
+The plan is required by §33.2-1532 of the Code of Virginia, the Special Structure Fund.
+The plan defines the investment required to operate and maintain each Special Structure.

-The 50 Year Plan used a multi-variable formula to prioritize and select maintenance and improvement projects for the Special Structures.
-The three Special Structures currently under concession agreements - Route 895 Pocahontas Parkway and Elizabeth River Tunnels (Midtown and Downtown) - will not be included in the plan until the concession agreements end in years 2105 and 2069, respectively.
+The 50 Year Plan uses a multi-variable formula to prioritize and select maintenance, improvement, and replacement projects.
+The three Special Structures currently under concession agreements - Route 895 Pocahontas Parkway and Elizabeth River Tunnels (Midtown and Downtown) - will not have projects included in the plan until the concession agreements end in years 2105 and 2069, respectively.